 Property Tax base - total value of land and property upon which a taxing authority can levy taxes.
 The tax base is often different from the total property value in any area because some types of property, like schools and government facilities, are exempted from property taxes.
-Agenda Item 1f Meeting Packet of June 24, 2024

 Redwood Empire Municipal Fund (REMIF) | California Intergovernmental Risk Authority (CIRA) - Annually, the Redwood Empire Municipal Insurance Fund (REMIF) and the California Intergovernmental Risk Agency (CIRA), which are the City's self-insured joint powers authorities, manage the insurance claims, benefit programs, and risk management for member cities.
 The REMIF/CIRA Board Members, including Vice Mayor Zollman and Councilmember Hinton, establish a budget for insurance premiums for the participating cities in this collective.
 Based on the premiums determined by REMIF/CIRA, the City of Sebastopol budgets accordingly.
 These premiums cover various claims such as workers' compensation, personal liability, and property insurance.
+Each department is allocated a portion of these premiums to cover costs, regardless of whether they have filed any claims.
+The allocation method is as follows: workers' compensation is based on the total salary of the department, and liability is based on the department's expenses from the previous year.
+This process, known as allocated insurance, is noted in the budget line items to ensure that each department contributes its fair share to the insurance expenses based on an established method.
+It's a structured approach to managing insurance costs, ensuring that each department pays proportionately to the city's overall insurance expenses.